 Continuous engagement is key for strengthening customer relationships.
 You don’t want to overdo it with marketing messages, especially if it may cause mass unsubscribes and lost business.

-Hospitality business P’Nut Street Noodles uses trigger-based workflows in HubSpot that send deals based on customer behavior rather than over time.
+Hospitality business P’Nut Street Noodles uses trigger-based workflows in HubSpot that send deals based on customer behaviour rather than over time.
 For P’Nut specifically, every 8th meal is free as part of their rewards program.
 As it may take 8 days or 8 weeks to reach that 8th meal, customers receive an SMS only when they reach their 4th, letting them know they are almost there.

 This is a commonly used psychological technique that motivates customers to keep going by reminding them of their progress.
 Similar tricks are used at the likes of Sephora or Macdonalds to keep customers coming back to keep building their points or retain their VIP status.
 It’s all automated so it’s minimal effort on your end once set up.